Powerlearnproject/se-day1-assignment-Marciahpeach/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a branch of computer science that deals with the design, development, and testing of software applications.
+Its reliable,efficient,high demand,problem solving.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Mastering complexity- object oriented-ensures correctness.
+Mastering communications-industrial -client/server complex projects Mastering communication -Distributed-Intergrated model quality

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning- One plans on what project to start Designing-you design a wireframe of the project to start Development-Implementing on the design and coding it Testing-test whether the project you have created is working Deployment-submitting and storing of your code online for people to comment and use.
+Maintenance-making sure your code is well taken care of.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.